-Notice how He answers His own question at the beginning of verse 3: I TELL YOU, NO…
+Notice how He answers His question at the beginning of verse 3: I TELL YOU, NO…

 His words are emphatic!
-He dispels the prevalent, yet flawed belief among the Jews at that time (and even among people today) that tragedies and calamities were God’s means of punishing people for their sins (Job 4:7; John 9:1-2).
+He dispels the prevalent yet flawed belief among the Jews at that time (and even among people today) that tragedies and calamities were God’s means of punishing people for their sins (Job 4:7; John 9:1-2).
 Jesus dismisses the assumption that God punished the Galileans because their sins exceeded those whom God spared.
-Jesus’ point is don't assume that people suffer tragedies because their sin surpassed yours and don’t think that you’ve been spared because you’re more righteous than the victims!
+Jesus’ point is don't assume that people suffer tragedies because their sin surpassed yours, and don’t think that you’ve been spared because you’re more righteous than the victims!
 No one is morally superior; the truth is that, according to Romans 3:10-18, apart from Christ, all human beings are sinful, guilty before God, and deserving of His judgment.
-And the only righteousness that any person can boast in is the righteousness of Jesus Christ which is credited to those who trust in Him.
-Furthermore, Luke 13:1-5 say nothing about the victims’ spiritual condition i.e., whether they were believers or unbelievers, saved or unsaved.
+Furthermore, the only righteousness anyone can boast of is the righteousness of Jesus Christ, credited to those who trust in Him.
+Furthermore, Luke 13:1-5 say nothing about the victims’ spiritual condition, i.e., whether they were believers or unbelievers, saved or unsaved.

 OR DO YOU SUPPOSE THAT THOSE EIGHTEEN ON WHOM THE TOWER IN SILOAM FELL AND KILLED THEM WERE WORSE CULPRITS THAN ALL THE MEN WHO LIVE IN JERUSALEM?

 Here, Jesus recounts a separate incident involving the death of 18 persons in Jerusalem at the hands of a tower.
-Although we don’t know the details behind it, the tower evidently just collapsed or toppled over, crushing and killing 18 people.
+Although we don’t know its details, the tower collapsed or toppled over, crushing and killing 18 people.
 What we have here is not a premeditated murder, not a callous act of violence, but what we would label a tragic, fatal accident.
-And unlike the slaying of the Galileans, this was a tragedy in which seemingly, no persons could be blamed.
+Moreover, unlike the slaying of the Galileans, this was a tragedy in which seemingly, no persons could be blamed.

-Such was the case on Saturday, April 25, 2015, when a devastating magnitude-7.8 earthquake struck the country of Nepal leaving a death toll of over 7,000 fatalities and over 14,000 injured, according to the National Emergency Operation Center.
+Such was the case on Saturday, April 25, 2015, when a devastating magnitude-7.8 earthquake struck Nepal, leaving a death toll of over 7,000 fatalities and over 14,000 injured, according to the National Emergency Operation Center.
 One person said the quake had caused "incalculable human loss and suffering, with millions of people rendered homeless."

-Jesus asks if those people who were crushed under the tower greater debtors than all those who dwell in Jerusalem?
+Jesus asks if those who were crushed under the tower are greater debtors than all those who dwell in Jerusalem.
 Did the sins of those souls outweigh all of Jerusalem?
 Are all those who perish from natural disasters, a plane crash, or a boating accident greater sinners above else?
 Again, Jesus says, I TELL YOU, NO…

 Again, victims of tragedies are not worse sinners than those whose lives are spared.